GivenShy/ScedualingProblem/logs/observations.md

 At the beginning after update of Hopfield Network I randomly chose in which timeslot to insert course.
 As a result after each update
 I got more and more clashes.
 After update I insert the course in the timeslot where I have the least amount of clashes.
-The least amount of clashes for dataset tre-s-92 was 24.
+The least amount of clashes for dataset tre-s-92 was 28.
 After training I called update after some iteration update did not change anything, then I do steps to change the overall picture after some steps when I have not many clashes I call update once more and now I have much better results.

+In the file lse-f-91 the best result that I could get without Hopfield network was 22 clashes at step 436.
+After implementing Hopfield network I could get 11, the strategt was simple.
+After update started to not change anything I did a step, then started to update the table once more.